YixiaoLiu2002/places_client/README.md

 # places_client

-A Python package for extracting county-level data from the CDC PLACES project through API.
+A Python package for accessing county-level data from the **CDC PLACES** project's API.

 It focuses exclusively on measures categorized as **Health Outcomes** and **Health Risk Behaviors**, allowing users to access and filter these key public health indicators and explore the relationship between these measures.

+## Features
+- Retrieve county-level places data for a specified release (2020-2025).
+- Display key info of supported measures (id, short name, full name, and category).
+- Filter data by measures, categories, counties, or states.
+- Create wide pivot tables for measures at county or state levels.
+- Calculate correlations between measures.
+- Get the descriptive statistics of meausures.

 ## Installation